Human rights in Nauru: Women's rights

 Domestic violence is a systemic problem in Nauru and was referred to frequently throughout the UPR report.
 In response Nauru accepted recommendations to ratify CEDAW and drew attention to several already existing measures.
 The elimination of domestic violence has been a national priority since 2002 when the government created the Women's Affairs Office.
 In 2008 the Nauruan Police Force received funding to establish a Domestic Violence Unit and safe-house for victims.
 International Women's Day is a national holiday.
-The Nauru Crimes Act 2016, makes domestic violence and revenge pornography a criminal offence since May 2016.
+The Nauru Crimes Act 2016, has made domestic violence and revenge pornography a criminal offence since May 2016.

 LGBT rights

 The May 2016 passage of the Crimes Act 2016 replaced the Nauruan Criminal Code 1899, removed any criminal penalties for sexual activity between consenting adults of the same sex in private.

 Reforms

 Proposed constitutional amendments

 In 2009 the Nauruan Parliament passed a bill to amend part II of the Constitution.
 The amendment proposed extending the protection of the rights of disabled persons, the environment and children as well as recognizing the right to receive healthcare, education and maternity leave in the Constitution.
 The amendment failed to gain the required two-thirds approval in a referendum held on 27 February 2010.
 The Constitutional Review Committee, a Standing Committee of Parliament, aims to explore alternative formats for a subsequent referendum.